-INVESTORS WANT "faithful representation" in financial information, as opposed to "prudence", according to a survey by CFA UK.
+INVESTORS WANT "faithful representation" in financial information, as opposed to "prudence", according to a survey by CFA UK hidden risk.
+One investor respondent said: "A rule of prudence would only lead to analysts having to build in a correction determining how prudent they thought management was being."

 The survey of 277 of the society's members found 61% prefer faithful representation in reporting.
 Prudence was preferred by 31%.
-The result informed the society's response to the IASB's consultation on its conceptual framework, where the lack of recognition of prudence in the current framework has led $\ensuremath{\mathbb{C}}$ to much debate.
+The result informed the society's response to the IASB's consultation on its conceptual framework, where the lack of recognition of prudence in the current framework has led $\mathbb{Z}$ to much debate.